 Dagashi Kashi Season 2 Release Date

-As of this publishing, anime production studio Tezuka Productions has not announced anything official about the Dagashi Kashi Season 2 release date, although this article will be updated as soon as the exact date for the anime sequel is confirmed.
-All that is known is that the Dagashi Kashi Season 2 premiere date will be in 2018 and the anime will air on TBS.
+Anime production studio Tezuka Productions has confirmed that the Dagashi Kashi Season 2 release date will be during the 2018 winter anime season.
+The Dagashi Kashi Season 2 premiere date will be on January 11, 2018 and the anime will air on TBS.